manuelrujano/Histology-classifier/README.md

 ### 🔍 Overview

 The classification model is built using **transfer learning** on the **MobileNetV2** architecture.
-We fine-tuned the last few layers and added custom dense layers for classifying a defined amount of classes per model.
+I fine-tuned the last few layers and added custom dense layers for classifying a defined amount of classes per model.

 ![file_000000000f88624698457ef2257145c9 (3)](https://github.com/user-attachments/assets/e1a64694-ee54-453b-9d66-89af0e9da441)